iamericfletcher/awesome-r-learning-resources/contributing.md

 - Before creating a PR, you should ensure that:

 1. Your suggestion is related to the `R` programming language.
+This list is meant for the curation of the best resources, not everything.

 2. Your suggestion is not already in the list.